timescale/docs/mst/security.md

 # Security overview

 ## Cloud provider accounts
 The regular managed TimescaleDB services are hosted under cloud provider accounts controlled by Managed Service for TimescaleDB.
-These accounts are managed only by Timescale Cloud (eg Timescale and Aiven) operations personnel and customers cannot directly access the cloud provider account resources.
+These accounts are managed only by Timescale and Aiven operations personnel.
+Customers cannot directly access the cloud provider account resources.

 ## Virtual machines
 Each Managed Service for TimescaleDB service consists of one or more virtual machines, which are automatically launched to the target cloud region chosen by the customer.
 In cloud regions that have multiple Availability Zones (or a similar mechanism), the virtual machines are distributed evenly across the zones in order to provide best possible service in cases when an entire Availability Zone (may include one or more data centers) goes unavailable.

 Service-providing virtual machines are dedicated for a single customer, i.e. there is no multi-tenancy on a VM basis, and the customer data never leaves the